Article reviewed and approved by Dr. Ibtissama Boukas, physician specializing in family medicine

 Cervical radiculalgia

 Anatomically, the cervical spine has seven vertebrae.
-We speak of cervical radiculalgia when the compression is on these vertebrae.
+We speak of cervical radiculalgia when the compression is located on these vertebrae.
 Patients who suffer from cervical radiculalgia are divided into two large groups.
-There are the young and the old.
-The root concerned by the disorder is identified according to the path of the pain.
+There are young people and old people.
+We identify the root affected by the disorder according to the path of the pain.

 For the cervical area, the route can pass through three places: